Wolfgang Schnur: The political pioneer

-On 1 October 1989 Wolfgang Schnur was a co-founder of "Demokratischer Aufbruch" (loosely "Democratic Awakening" / DA), an organisation with many of the characteristics of a western-style political party.
+On 1 October 1989 Wolfgang Schnur was a co-founder of "Demokratischer Aufbruch" (DA, loosely "Democratic Awakening"), an organisation with many of the characteristics of a western-style political party.
 As the professional lawyer among the group it had fallen to Schnur to draft the party constitution, taking every possible care to try and ensure that DA could not legitimately be declared illegal.
 At the founding conference, held in East Berlin, he was elected "party president" – effectively the leader of the operation.
 The movement had grown out of various increasingly politicised elements from within the evangelical churches, and there are indications that one reason for Schnur's election was that he was "not a theologian", unlike Rainer Eppelmann who was also keen to take on the position, and indeed did so in succession to Schnur half a year later.

 In December 1989, as the political changes gathered pace, Schnur was also an early participant at the National Round Table meetings ("Zentraler Runder Tisch").
 Ominously, however, he withdrew from these meetings on 27 December 1989 following allegations (which he refuted) of "Corruption and abuse of office".
 As right-left tensions within DA were resolved in favour of the "moderate right", several of the founding leaders such as Friedrich Schorlemmer moved away, while the larger part that remained joined with the (East German) DSU and the (East German) CDU to form the Alliance for Germany, formally launched on 6 February 1990, with Schnur one of the co-founders.
 Wolfgang Schnur had for some months been spoken of as a "future East German prime minister" and at this point he retained his leading position in the enlarged party.